wpsharks/s2member-kb/tutorials/2015/122-s2member-rolescapabilities.md

 ## Modifying s2Member Roles/Capabilities

-If you would like to modify the default Roles/Capabilities that s2Member works with you might give this plugin a shot.
-Please see: [Enhanced Capability Manager](http://wordpress.org/extend/plugins/capability-manager-enhanced/).
+If you would like to modify the default s2Member Roles/Capabilities, see: [Enhanced Capability Manager](http://wordpress.org/extend/plugins/capability-manager-enhanced/).

 **However (please NOTE):** s2Member Support Reps will _not_ offer support for a site that is running modified Roles/Capabilities.
 If you customize your installation you will be responsible for debugging anything that may not be working as expected.
 Please see our [Support Policy](http://s2member.com/support/) for clarification on this.